 We had two excellent dives at different sites, while the others snorkelled followed by a beautifully cooked Thai meal for lunch.
 We had the best day with an experienced and dive master and helpful crew.

 Our wonderful host Renu organised a yoga instructor who came to the villa in the mornings.
 Overlooking the ocean, I cannot begin to tell you what a great way it was to start the day.
 With yoga mats poolside, the infinity pool met the ocean and we nearly drifted away.

 We also had massage therapists come to the villa.
 With a massage room set up for couples, we had back to back therapy sessions that worked well.
 Incredible fingers and hands created some very chilled bodies!

 The beach was only about 300 metres from the villa, but it was down a very steep drive.
 Our hosts drove us up and down to the beach on request.
 The water was tepid and the beach cocktails were great for 100 Baht ($5 NZD).
 A lovely way to spend the late afternoon wallowing in the warm waters.

 We had a wonderful lunch at the nearby W Resort and Spa.
 We dined at Namu, a delicious Japanese restaurant.
 The food was prepared in front of us, with the soft-shell crab sushi being an absolute highlight.

 One other night we went to Pepenero, a true Italian restaurant owned and operated by an Italian.
 Having landed in Koh Samui we passed this restaurant and I thought who would want an Italian meal while here, but we did.
-The Thai food was fab, but it is great to intersperse it with other cuisine.
+The Thai food was fab, but it is great to intersperse it with other cuisines.
 I’d highly recommend it.

-If you are looking to rent a villa in Thailand, here’s a check list.
+If you are looking to rent a villa in Thailand, here’s a checklist.